'''

 >>> import opendp.prelude as dp

-The methods of this module will then be accessible at ``dp.sklearn.decomposition``.
+The members of this module will then be accessible at ``dp.sklearn.decomposition``.

 See also our :ref:`tutorial on diffentially private PCA <dp-pca>`.